finos/FDC3/docs/api-bridging/spec.md

 * Receiving requests from the bridge.
 * Sending responses to the bridge.

 Hence, message paths and propagation are simple.
-All messages to other desktop agents are passed to the bridge for routing and all messages (both requests and responses) are received back from it, i.e. the bridge is responsible for all message routing.
+All messages to other Deskop Agents are passed to the bridge for routing and all messages (both requests and responses) are received back from it, i.e. the bridge is responsible for all message routing.

 #### Collating responses